How Big Is 16 Inches

 Converting 16 Inches to Other Units: Metric Equivalents

 While the imperial system is used extensively, the metric system is the globally preferred standard.
-Therefore, knowing the metric equivalent of 16 inches is valuable:
+So, knowing the metric equivalent of 16 inches is valuable:

 Being able to convert between imperial and metric units is an important skill that enhances your ability to work with different measurement systems.